Accessibility Skip to main content

 Torbay’s commissioning approach seeks to:

-• Ensure there is greater housing choice - particularly self-contained SL, sheltered housing, extra care and access to general needs housing.
+• Ensure greater housing choice, particularly self-contained SL, sheltered housing, extra care, and access to general housing needs.

-• Ensure there are more skilled providers who are able to offer enabling support to people with complex issues and behaviours that challenge.
+• Ensure some more skilled providers can offer enabling support to people with complex issues and challenging behaviour.

 Mental health